 Item 3 above (providing a copy) is most relevant, as most individuals who are seeking access request a copy of their records.
 Note the following:

-- The fee for making a copy of health information to the individual will remain the same at 20 cents per A4 black and white page (plus GST) and will not be indexed every year.
+- The fee for making a copy of health information to the individual at 20 cents per A4 black and white page (plus GST) and is not indexed every year.

 An organisation may therefore decide not to charge a fee, or to charge the maximum fee permitted in the particular case, or a lesser fee.